 According to the independent organisation EIA, in 2018, smuggled HFCs added the equivalent of 16.3 million tonnes of CO2 to Europe.
 This represented more than 16% of the 2018 quota – and is more than the total CO2 emissions of Slovenia.

-Based on data analysis by Oxera Consulting LLP, EFCTC estimates that up to 34 million CO2eqT could be illegally imported into the EU every year.
-This is 33% on top of the legal quota in 2018.
+Based on data analysis by Oxera Consulting LLP, EFCTC estimates that up to 31 million CO2eqT were illegally imported into the EU in 2019.
+This is around one third of the legal quota in 2019.

 So, this is a serious, and very large problem for planet and for people.
 HFC smuggling is not a minor offence.
 It spurs crime and destroys our climate.